-- (1) In accordance with Article 113(7)(a) taken in conjunction with Article 113(6)(a) and (d) of the CRR, the ECB will verify whether: - the counterparty is an institution, a financial institution or an ancillary services undertaking subject to appropriate prudential requirements; - (ii) the IPS members requesting the permission are established in the same Member State. - (2) For the purposes of assessing compliance with the condition laid down in Article 113(7)(a) taken in conjunction with Article 113(6)(e) of the CRR, namely that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities from the counterparty to the institution, the ECB will verify that:
+- (1) In accordance with Article_113(7)(a) taken in conjunction with Article_113(6)(a) and (d) of the CRR, the ECB will verify whether: - (i) the counterparty is an institution, a financial institution or an ancillary services undertaking subject to appropriate prudential requirements; - (ii) the IPS members requesting the permission are established in the same Member State. - (2) For the purposes of assessing compliance with the condition laid down in Article-113(7)(a) taken in conjunction with Article-113(6)(e) of the CRR, namely that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities from the counterparty to the institution:-, the ECB will verify that:

-- (i) the shareholding and legal structure of the IPS members does not hamper the transferability of own funds or repayment of liabilities; - the formal decision-making process regarding the transfer of own funds between IPS members ensures prompt transfers; - (iii) the by-laws of the IPS members, any shareholders' agreements, or any other known agreements do not contain any provisions that may obstruct the transfer of own funds or repayment of liabilities by the counterparty; - (iv) there have been no previous serious management difficulties or corporate governance issues related to the IPS members that might have a negative impact on the prompt transfer of own funds or the repayment of liabilities; - (v) no third parties are able to exercise control over or prevent the prompt transfer of own funds or repayment of liabilities; - (vi) any indications from the past regarding flows of funds between IPS members which demonstrate the ability to promptly transfer funds or repay liabilities will be taken into account; - (vii) the crisis management intermediation role and responsibility of the IPS to provide funds to support troubled members is considered key. - (3) When assessing compliance with the condition laid down in Article 113(7)(b) of the CRR, namely that arrangements are in place which ensure that the IPS is able to grant the support it has committed to provide from funds readily available to it, the ECB will consider the following factors. - (i) The IPS arrangements include a broad range of measures, processes and mechanisms which make up the framework under which the IPS operates.
+- (i) the shareholding and legal structure of the IPS members does not hamper the transferability of own funds or repayment of liabilities; - (ii) the formal decision-making process regarding the transfer of own funds between IPS members ensures prompt transfers; - (iii) the by-laws of the IPS members, any shareholders' agreements, or any other known agreements do not contain any provisions that may obstruct the transfer of own funds or repayment of liabilities by the counterparty; - (iv) there have been no previous serious management difficulties or corporate governance issues related to the IPS members that might have a negative impact on the prompt transfer of own funds or the repayment of liabilities; - (v) no third parties38 are able to exercise control over or prevent the prompt transfer of own funds or repayment of liabilities; - (vi) any indications from the past regarding flows of funds between IPS members which demonstrate the ability to promptly transfer funds or repay liabilities will be taken into account; - (vii) the crisis management intermediation role and responsibility of the IPS to provide funds to support troubled members is considered key. - (3) When assessing compliance with the condition laid down in Article_113(7)(b) of the CRR, namely that arrangements are in place which ensure that the IPS is able to grant the support it has committed to provide from funds readily available to it, the ECB will verify whether:consider the following factors. - (i) the The IPS arrangements include a broad range of measures, processes and mechanisms which make up the framework under which the IPS operates.
 This framework should comprise a series of possible actions, ranging from less intrusive measures to more substantial measures that are proportionate to the riskiness of the beneficiary IPS member institution and the severity of its financial constraints, including direct capital and liquidity support.
-The IPS support may be conditional - for example upon the implementation of certain recovery and restructuring measures by the respective institution. - (ii) The governance structure of the IPS and the process for making decisions on support measures allow support to be provided in a timely manner. - (iii) A clear commitment exists on the part of the IPS to provide support when - despite previous monitoring of risks and early intervention measures - an IPS member is or is likely to become insolvent or illiquid.
-In addition, the IPS should ensure that its member institutions abide by the regulatory own funds and liquidity requirements.
+The IPS support may be conditional-for example upon the implementation of certain recovery and restructuring measures by the respective institution;. - (ii) the The governance structure of the IPS and the process for making decisions on support measures allow support to be provided in a timely manner; - (iii) aA clear commitment exists on the part of the IPS to provide support when- despite previous monitoring of risks and early intervention measures- an IPS member is or is likely to become insolvent or illiquid.